pierluigicostanzocg/GDSC6/README.md

 **3) Inference:** At inference time, each audio is divided into chunks of max 11 seconds with 2-second time step shift.
 The final class prediction is determined by selecting the chunk with the highest score value.

 **4) Pruning:** To prevent overfitting, we reduced the complexity of the AST model to a simpler one via model pruning layer technique.
 It ensure a better generalization.
 The standard AST model has 12 Multi-Head attention layers which we reduced to 8.
+The model is much faster and lighter at both training and inference time.

 ### Getting started
 ____________________